A network for new and aspiring library professionals

 A brief introduction to the team behind NLPN events and social networks

 I completed the MA in Library and Information Management at Manchester Metropolitan University in 2012.
-During my MA I became a part-time library assistant at an NHS hospital & a Primary care trust library, shortly follow by moving to the academic sector to be a Senior Library Assistant.
-In 2013 I gained my first professional post as a Assistant Information Specialist specialising in health research for a Non Departmental Public Body.
-My interests include literature searching, eLearning and career development opportunities for library and information professionals.
+During my MA I became a part-time library assistant at an NHS hospital & a Primary Care Trust library, shortly followed by a move to the academic sector to be a Senior Library Assistant.
+My first professional role was Assistant Information Specialist, specialising in health research, for a Non Departmental Public Body.
+This role provided me with the experience needed to gain my current role as Information Specialist for the same organisation.
 In 2016 Helen & I published an article on the use of social media by new library professionals.

 My first degree was in English Language and Literature from the University of Liverpool.
 After post-graduation travelling, I decided I wanted to be a librarian in order to be involved in helping others to find the resources they needed to achieve their degree results.
 I applied for quite a few jobs and got one in Acquisitions at the University of Nottingham.
 After a year there, I was promoted to another Acquisitions role, with a greater focus on access to e-resources.
 I applied for the MA Library and Information Management and started full-time in September 2011.
 While working on my dissertation, I decided to move back to Nottingham and found a job as a school librarian.
 This job was a maternity cover, after which I took the opportunity to go travelling in America (my favourite American library has to be the 42nd Street branch of NYPL).
 After a spell of temping, I returned to academic libraries and worked for 2 and a half years as a Learning & Teaching Services Assistant at the University of Leicester.
 I have now returned to acquisitions work as Systems and Acquisitions Librarian in an FE college.
 My particular interests are user experience, training and development opportunities for new professionals.